Safety and security

 Most visits to Spain are trouble-free, but you should be alert to the existence of street crime, especially thieves using distraction techniques.
 Thieves often work in teams of two or more people and tend to target money and passports.
 Don’t carry all your valuables in one place, and remember to keep a photocopy or scanned copy of your passport somewhere safe.

-Many people have their passports stolen while passing through airports, either on arrival in or departure from Spain.
 Take extra care to guard passports, money and personal belongings when collecting or checking in luggage at the airport, and while arranging car hire.
-There has been an increase in the number of thefts from hire cars.
-Remove all valuables from the vehicle when you park or store items out of sight.

 In some city centres and resorts, thieves posing as police officers may approach tourists and ask to see their wallets for identification purposes.
 If this happens to you, establish that the officers are genuine and if necessary show some other form of ID.
 Genuine police officers don’t ask to see wallets or purses.

-There has been an increase in reports of burglaries in areas with holiday accommodation and residential areas in major cities.
 Make sure your accommodation has adequate security measures in place and lock all doors and windows at night or when you aren’t in.
-If you’re a tourist and are concerned about the security of your accommodation, speak to your tour operator or the owner.
+If you’re a tourist and are concerned about the security of your accommodation, speak to your tour operator or the property owner.
 Make sure you know the contact details of the local emergency services and the location of the nearest police station.